Wigner negativity, random matrices and gravity: Preliminaries

 In order to quantify the notion of magic, one defines a \emph{magic monotone} $\mathcal{M}$ as any real-valued, non-negative function on density matrices which is, on average, non-increasing under any stabilizer protocol \cite{Veitch_2014}.
-By on average, we mean that if $\Lambda$ is a stabilizer protocol potentially involving a measurement, and if under $\Lambda$ we have $\rho \stackrel{\Lambda}{\to} \{p_i,\sigma_i\}$ (i.e., the outcome is the state $\sigma_i$ with probability $p_i$), then \beq \mathcal{M}(\rho) \geq \sum_i p_i \mathcal{M}(\sigma_i). \eeq It turns out that the \emph{negativity} of the Wigner function, defined as:\footnote{It is perhaps more appropriate to define $s\mathcal{N}(\psi) = \frac{1}{2}(\sum_{q,p} |W_{\psi}(q,p)| - 1)$ as the negativity.
-This quantity was referred to as the sum negativity in \cite{Veitch_2014}, but we will use the convention in equation \eqref{negdef} in this paper.}
+By on average, we mean that if $\Lambda$ is a stabilizer protocol potentially involving a measurement, and if under $\Lambda$ we have $\rho \stackrel{\Lambda}{\to} \{p_i,\sigma_i\}$ (i.e., the outcome is the state $\sigma_i$ with probability $p_i$), then \beq \mathcal{M}(\rho) \geq \sum_i p_i \mathcal{M}(\sigma_i). \eeq Importantly, it may be the case that for some $i$, $\mathcal{M}(\rho) < \mathcal{M}(\rho_i)$, as long as the corresponding probability is sufficiently small.
+It turns out that the \emph{negativity} of the Wigner function, defined as:\footnote{It is more accurate to define $s\mathcal{N}(\psi) = \frac{1}{2}(\sum_{q,p} |W_{\psi}(q,p)| - 1)$ as the negativity.
+This quantity was referred to as the sum negativity in \cite{Veitch_2014}, and vanishes on stabilizer states.
+However, we will use the convention in equation \eqref{negdef} in this paper.}

 is a magic monotone \cite{Veitch_2014}.
 This gives the Wigner negativity a direct operational meaning: assuming there exists a stabilizer protocol which converts an initial state $\rho_0$ to a final state $\rho$ with probability $p$, then \beq p \leq \frac{\mathcal{N}(\rho_0)}{\mathcal{N}(\rho)}. \eeq Thus, in order to obtain the desired state, one would need to repeat \emph{any} such protocol at least $\frac{\mathcal{N}(\rho)}{\mathcal{N}(\rho_0)}$ number of times.
 In this sense, one may regard Wigner negativity as a measure of \emph{stabilizer complexity}.
 Another magic monotone that is closely related to the negativity is the \emph{mana}, defined as $\mathcal{M}(\rho) := \log\,\mathcal{N}(\rho).$ The mana has the advantage that it is additive under tensor products.